The New Zealand Minigolf Federation Proudly Presents:

 Those with keen young ones may also be interested in playing in the Parent & Youth team category as well as registering in Parent & Youth automatically enters you into the appropriate Amateur category.

-Last year we saw some astoundingly low scores from our younger competitors that rivalled even our top amateurs.
-This year the youth players are bound to challenge again.
 During competition, some of our more seasoned players will be around to provide some tips and help out with understanding the greater game.

 To enter as a Youth competitor, players must be between 5-17 years of age (inclusive).